SURFING is defined as follows

 Disciplines Recognized by the ISA

-SURFBOARD: Riding waves on the crest or tube section, standing up on a surf board.
+SURFING: Riding waves on the crest or tube section, standing up on a surf board.

 Divisions: Open Men and Women, Junior Boys and Girls